-Sunrise sold the U.S.-origin computer equipment and forwarded it from the United States to the UAE, with knowledge that the equipment would be transshipped from the UAE to Iran.
-In addition, in connection with each of these exports to Iran, Sunrise, inter alia, emailed one of its co-conspirators invoices listing the items involved and falsely identifying the ultimate destination of the computer equipment as the UAE, rather than Iran.
+Shih was the managing director of Sunrise Technologies and Trading Corporation, a/k/a Sunrise, a/k/a ST&T ("Sunrise") at all times pertinent hereto.
+With intent to evade the Regulations, Shih participated in and/or arranged the negotiation, sale, and shipment by Sunrise of U.S.-origin computer equipment from the United States to the UAE, where the items were transshipment by a co-conspirator to Iran.
+In addition, in connection with each of these exports to Iran, Shih, inter alia, emailed one of his co-conspirators invoices listing the items involved and falsely identifying the ultimate destination of the computer equipment as the UAE, rather than Iran.

-No OFAC authorization was sought or obtained for the export transactions described herein.
-Sunrise knew or had reason to know that the items were ultimately destined for Iran and were being exported from the United States through the UAE to Iran, and knew that a license was required for these export transactions, including specifically exports to Iran via the UAE, for the reasons described in Charge 1.
+No OFAC authorization was sought or obtained regarding any of the export transactions referenced herein.
+Shih knew or had reason to know that the items were ultimately destined for Iran and were being exported from the United States through the UAE to Iran, and knew that a license was required for these export transactions, including specifically exports to Iran via the UAE, for the reasons described in Charge 1.

-In so doing, Sunrise committed three violations of Section 764.2(e) of the Regulations.
+In so doing, Shih committed three violations of Section 764.2(h) of the Regulations.

-WHEREAS, BIS and Sunrise have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations, whereby they agreed to settle this matter in accordance with the terms and conditions set forth therein; and
+WHEREAS, BIS and Shih have entered into a Settlement Agreement pursuant to Section 766.18(a) of the Regulations, whereby they agreed to settle this matter in accordance with the terms and conditions set forth therein; and